sagemath/trac_to_gh/Issue 7959.md

 # Issue 7959: the docstring for the associated_primes method on multivariate polynomial ideals is wrong

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7959

 Original creator: was